Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravindra Singh Negi

 Dhruv, thank you.
-On Hyderabad plant and I said, you know, if you look at the nine months and you look at what has impacted, impacted the industry it’s the decline has been the PPW segment far more than the ceiling plant.
-Our Hyderabad plant is primarily built for TPWE and as I also said, you know that February onwards we see TPW bouncing back and we are very hopeful that this summer starting from south would be better than last year.
-And if you read a little bit about it there is this whole El Nino which is building up again.
+On Hyderabad plant, as I said if you look at the nine months and you look at what has impacted the industry, it’s — the decline has been the TPW segment far more than the ceiling fans.
+Our Hyderabad plant is primarily built for TPW.
+And as I also said that February onwards, we see TPW bouncing back and we are very hopeful that this summer starting from South would be better than last year.
+And if you read a little bit about it, there is this whole El Nino which is building up again.
+So that should give us a little bit of more hope.
+As we speak utilization is low, this summer would be a full layer — for a full year for us to start leveraging the Hyderabad plant and that have the impact on our gross margins, obviously.

 Dhruv Jain